 Apart from a clear guideline on no remuneration given for volunteer work, there are no other written policies on volunteers.
 Caritas Singapore obtains a commitment of non-disclosure from volunteers who manage donors' information.
-Where necessary, insurance are taken to cover volunteers in their work.
 Caritas Singapore seeks to follow best practices in managing its volunteers.